rangle/ngCourse2/handout/08-form-builder.md

 [View Example](https://plnkr.co/edit/0OUp4WcCPJ56nneAPYoK?p=preview)

-Notice that not only we have a new error key but our field has a new state called `pending` that is `true` when angular waits for the promise to be resolved and `false` otherwise.
+Notice that not only do we have a new error key but our field has a new state called `pending` that is `true` when angular waits for the promise to be resolved and `false` otherwise.
 That way we can give feedback to the user that some validation is being performed in the background that could take a while to finish.

 ## Observing changes